Tri-County Health Department’s Planning Efforts

 We initiated planning for a new, six-year Strategic Plan in January 2019.
 TCHD staff, in coordination with the TCHD Board of Health (BOH) and partners, combined efforts to create the plan.
 The Strategic Plan is the culmination of seven months of activities to determine where we will focus our attention over the next six years to reinforce our mission and advance the agency vision.
 This work builds off of our previous TCHD Strategic Plan, our 2018 Community Health Assessment, and our 2019-2024 Public Health Improvement Plan.

 Metro Denver Partnership for Health Roadmap

-Tri-County Health Department is a member of the Metro Denver Partnership for Health, a collaboration among the public health agencies serving the seven-county Denver metropolitan region made up of Adams, Arapahoe, Boulder, Broomfield, Denver, Douglas and Jefferson Counties.
+We are a member of the Metro Denver Partnership for Health, a collaboration among the public health agencies serving the seven-county Denver metropolitan region made up of Adams, Arapahoe, Boulder, Broomfield, Denver, Douglas and Jefferson Counties.
 Nearly 3 million Coloradans, 60 percent of the state’s population, live in the Metro region.
 The Partnership collaborates with regional leaders in health care, human services, behavioral health, environment, philanthropy, education, business, local government and others to achieve its’ goals of advancing health equity across the region.
 In 2016, the Partnership identified four priority areas of focus including data sharing, healthy eating and active living, behavioral health and partner alignment and formalized its’ approach to collaboration in the Metro Denver Partnership for Health Roadmap.

 In 2017, the Partnership outlined planned activities for the year in each of the four primary areas and added a fifth priority area, Environmental Health, with a particular focus on Climate Change.
 2017 Update.